 One of the many reasons I love going out with these girls is because they give me so much food.
 I tried Disco Mary’s Salmon Con Gamberoni ($18.50).
 The baked salmon was moist and tender.
 The mascarpone cheese sauce was heavy and swirled around my ravioli, made it taste a lot better.

 Mindy’s Pollo Alla Parmigiana ($16.50) was a good choice.
 The breaded chicken was crispy, covered in ham and bubbling with cheese.
 She opted for the shrimp fettucine, which was loaded with cheese and garlic.
 I found out from our server that the spaghetti, linguine and fettucine is homemade, but the other pastas are not.

 I didn’t take pictures of Vintage Girl or Jeanette’s food because their plates were far away from me and I was too lazy to get up.
 I tried Jeanette’s veal and I thought it was tasty.

 Our server brought out a piece of chocolate cake with a candle for the birthday girl.
 I took a couple of bites.
-Drizzled with caramel sauce and dotted with whip cream, with lots of layers of dense chocolate cake and sweet icing, it did the trick.
+Drizzled with caramel sauce and dotted with whipped cream, with lots of layers of dense chocolate cake and sweet icing, it did the trick.